MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD06_DEMO.md

           </span>
         </div>
 ```
->**Note:** This code block generates different HTML markup depending on the data type of the property that is being rendered
+>**Note:** This code block generates different HTML markup depending on the data type of the property that is being rendered.

 18. On the **FILE** menu of the **DataAnnotationsExample - Microsoft Visual Studio** window, click **Save All**.